ghaiklor/generator-sails-rest-api/README.md

 yo sails-rest-api
 ```

-You will be prompted for questions.
-Answer to those questions that generator is asks and you will get configured Sails project.
+You will be prompted to answer to questions.
+Answer to those questions and you will get configured Sails project.

 After scaffolding the project you can use this project as before.
 Just run the `app.js` file or use npm scripts.